Purification and production

 Monoclonal antibodies are obtained from culture supernate or ascites fluid, while polyclonal antibodies are obtained from mouse antiserum.
 Purification of antibody from these sources may be performed using protein A or G affinity columns.

-- Protein A or G. Protein A or G affinity columns bind gamma chain-specific immunoglobulins, such as IgG2a, IgG2b, IgG1 or IgG3 isotypes.
-Purified antibody is then desalted with phosphate-buffered saline, after which the antibody concentration is determined.
+Protein A or G affinity columns bind gamma chain-specific immunoglobulins, such as IgG2a, IgG2b, IgG1 or IgG3 isotypes.
+Then the purified antibody is desalted with phosphate-buffered saline and the antibody concentration is determined.

 In vitro monoclonal antibody production

-Roller bottles.
-The in vitro roller bottle method used by the Antibody Hybridoma Core produces highly concentrated antibody supernate, which upon purification using a protein affinity column produces nearly 100 percent specific antibody.
+The in vitro roller bottle method that the Antibody Hybridoma Core uses produces highly concentrated antibody supernate, which upon purification using a protein affinity column produces nearly 100% specific antibody.

-Antibody concentration is cell line-dependent and can vary, but investigators can expect an in vitro production run from one roller bottle with 1 liter of monoclonal antibody-containing supernate to produce a purified antibody concentration ranging from 20 to 50 mg, with an average of 20 mg.
+Antibody concentration is cell line-dependent and can vary.
+But investigators can expect an in vitro production run from one roller bottle with 1 liter of monoclonal antibody-containing supernate to produce a purified antibody concentration ranging from 20 mg to 50 mg, with an average of 20 mg.

 Polyclonal antibody production

-Polyclonal antibodies are produced by immunizing and boosting antigen into Balb/c mice.
+Polyclonal antibodies are produced by immunizing and boosting antigen into BALB/c mice.
 Each mouse is pre-bled and post-bled, and serum is collected and processed.
-Antiserum may then be used neat (undiluted) or diluted, or it can be purified as described above.
+Then antiserum may be used neat (undiluted) or diluted, or it can be purified as described above.